* This page is for Consumers *

 Sometimes doctors insert a needle into a joint to take a sample of joint fluid or do a spinal tap (lumbar puncture) to take a sample of the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
 Fragments of the bacteria’s genetic material may be present.

-For most neurologic abnormalities (except possibly Bell’s palsy) and more severe (third-degree) heart block, ceftriaxone or penicillin is given intravenously for 2 to 4 weeks.
+For most neurologic abnormalities (except possibly Bell palsy) and for a type of irregular heartbeats called third-degree heart block, ceftriaxone or penicillin is given intravenously for 2 to 4 weeks.
+Doxycycline, given by mouth for 2 to 3 weeks, can help treat less severe first-degree heart block and Bell palsy.

 Antibiotics eradicate the bacteria and, in most people, relieve arthritis.
 However, arthritis sometimes persists even after all the bacteria are gone because inflammation continues.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen, may relieve the pain of swollen joints.
 Fluid that collects in affected joints may be drained.
 Using crutches may help.